bennyclarke/blog/content/posts/capescott.md

 date: 2022-02-23T21:11:21-05:00
 draft: false
 ---
-Photos below of a 2018 trip to Cape Cape Scott.
+Photos below of a 2018 trip to Cape Scott.

 this is also new text